Amaralovelyn/LITA_Class_Documentation/README.md

 ## 2. SQL:

-I load the dataset into SQL Server environment to write and validate my queries.
+I migrated the dataset into SQL Server environment to write and validate my queries.

 Then Altered the Customer Data to add Subscription Duration Column by writing the query below: